Everest Heli Trek – 12 days

 During the flight from Kathmandu to Lukla (2,800m/9,186ft), we appreciate one of the most wonderful air courses on the planet coming full circle on a slope encompassed by high precipitous pinnacles.
 From Lukla, we begin trekking.
 At one hour's slow plummet, we will be at a Cheplung town from where we have a look at Mt.
 Khumbila (5,760m/18,900ft), a consecrated mountain that has never been ascended.
 From Cheplung, we at that point step by step plunge until we reach Phakding and go through the night.

-• Accomodation: Overnight at Phakding
+• Accommodation: Overnight at Phakding

 • Meals: B L D